 You may also report name changes for your active employees using ERM.
 You must say that you have any required legal documents.
-For example, a court order, divorce decree or marriage license.
-You may need to update a member’s named due to errors from wage and contribution reports.
+For example, a court order, divorce decree, or marriage license.
+You may need to update a member’s name due to errors in wage and contribution reports.
 See the Member Management User Manual available from the ERM Manuals page, for more information on modifying certain member demographics in ERM.

 It is very important that you give us complete and correct information whenever an employee leaves a PERF- or TRF-covered position.
 This information makes it possible for INPRS’ actuaries to accurately assess future liabilities and correctly determine your contribution rate.
 It also allows us to credit the member with the correct amount of contributions and service credit.